ZeroWang030221/Space-Efficient-Quantum-Algorithm-for-Elliptic-Curve-Discrete-Logarithms-with-Resource-Estimation/README.md

 The current codebase is centered on three workflows:

-1. checkpointed recursive counting of the modular inversion circuit;
+1. chunkwise recursive counting of the modular inversion circuit;
 2. optional local NCT-template optimization of the circuit;
 3. compiled blockwise resource estimation of the wrapped affine point-addition circuit.